Emergency Fund Calculator

 Can I count my investments or retirement accounts as an emergency fund?

 No. Your emergency fund should be separate from investments and retirement accounts.
-Investments can lose value when you need them most (market downturns often coincide with job losses), and retirement accounts have early withdrawal penalties and tax consequences.
-Emergency funds must be liquid, stable, and immediately accessible without fees or market risk.
-Keep investments for long-term goals, not emergencies.
+Investments can lose value when you need them most, and retirement accounts have early withdrawal penalties and tax consequences.

 What if I can only save a small amount each month?